stujones11/minetest-3d_armor/3d_armor/README.txt

 Reciprocal tool damage will be done only by the first armor inventory item with `reciprocate_damage = true`

+Armor Functions:

+armor:set_player_armor(player)

+Primarily an internal function but can be called externally to apply any changes that might not otherwise get handled.

+armor:punch(player, hitter, time_from_last_punch, tool_capabilities)

+Used to apply damage to all equipped armor based on the damage groups of each individual item.`hitter`, `time_from_last_punch` and `tool_capabilities` are optional but should be valid if included.

+armor:damage(player, index, stack, use)

+Adds wear to a single armor itemstack, triggers `on_damage` callbacks and updates the necessary inventories.
+Also handles item destruction callbacks and so should NOT be called from `on_unequip` to avoid an infinite loop.

 Item Callbacks:

 on_equip = func(player, index, stack)